RemainNA/auraxis-bot/README.md

 Attempts to fix issues with configuration options if they are missing.

-### /config alerts [continent] [enable/disable]
+### /config continent [continent] [enable/disable]

-Enables or disables displaying alerts for the given continent, or "other" for alerts such as Outfit Wars.
+Enables or disables displaying alerts and unlocks for the given continent, or "other" for alerts such as Outfit Wars.

 ### /config autodelete [enable/disable]